westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

 "Make me young again" - but you are young now, you can make most of it, no wax, because it is all ahead of you.
 Go, close your eyes and connect with your 80 year old self, and make the wish Killgore Trout did: “Make Me Young Again”, and open your eyes, and be young but wiser for it.
-There in you will discover the nature of the Ultra.
+Therein you will discover the nature of the Ultra.
 While we live our only life, poetically we live as it was countless lives already.
 By wiggling forward and back we can see where we are headed, and end up where we always wished to be.

 [![Nietzsche's Eternal Recurrence](http://img.youtube.com/vi/EknD3KRtgDk/0.jpg)](http://www.youtube.com/watch?v=EknD3KRtgDk)